 Lewy Body Dementia is:

-- Has no known cure.
+Has no known cure.
 Though some medications can help manage certain symptoms, there are no medications shown to halt or stop the progression of LBD.
-Certain medications can even cause adverse reactions in people with LBD, so timely diagnosis and skilled medication administration are very important in the management of this disease.
+Certain medications can even cause adverse reactions in people with LBD.
+Therefore, timely diagnosis and skilled medication administration are very important in the management of this disease.

 Lewy Body Dementia is not:

-- It is not the same as Alzheimer’s Dementia (AD).
-Those with AD usually experience a worsening of cognitive and behavioral symptoms in the evenings, known as “sundowning.”
-LBD is much less predictable; dementia symptoms may worsen or lessen at any time, for any reason.
+It is not the same as Alzheimer’s Dementia (AD).
+Those with AD usually experience a worsening of cognitive and behavioral symptoms in the evenings.
+We call this condition “sundowning”.
+However, LBD is much less predictable; dementia symptoms may worsen or lessen at any time, for any reason.

 Lewy Body Dementia and Home Care